beyzacapraz/CUBITY/README.md

 # CUBITY
 A  simple 3D cube game in Unity named "CUBITY".
+You need to move sideways to avoid obstacles.
+Updates will be provided.